DallasMcNeil/Block-Keeper/docs/doc.md

 1. Event Select: Used to select the current event
 2. Event Manager: Open event manager.
 See Sessions section
 3. Session Select: Used to select the current session
-4. Edit Session: Toggles session options, allowing you to change the name of the current session, create a new session, delete the current session or remove all records from the session.
+4. Edit Session: Toggles session options, allowing you to change the name of the current session, create a new session, delete the current session, transfer the current session to a different event or remove all records from the session.
 5. Session Statistics
     * Solves: Number of valid solves (not including DNF solves) over number of solves.
     * Mean: Total time of all valid solves over the number of valid solves, a mean of all valid solves.